getvim/vim-canvas-demo-app/README.md

 | | Example:<br>A mental health referral solution | Example:<br>An efficiency solution such as a medical documentation tool |

 # Contributing
-* How can I submit an app with a different tech stack?
+* How can I submit an improvement?
-    * Apps submissions are always welcomed! 🥳 Open a pr with a proper description and we'll review it as soon as possible
+    * Improvements are always welcomed! 🥳 Open a PR with a proper description and we'll review it as soon as possible
 * Spot a bug 🕷 ?
     * We welcome code changes that improve the apps or fix a problem.
-Please make sure to follow all best practices.
+Please make sure to follow all best practices and open an "Issue" and we'll review it as soon as possible.